artluai/spoolcast/WORKFLOW_RULES.md

 Examples:

-- If the shot list changes:
+- If the shot list narration changes:
-  - regenerate asset resolution if asset references changed
+  - regenerate any affected scene illustration
+  - regenerate preprocessor frames for that chunk
   - regenerate review board
-  - regenerate preview-data files
+  - regenerate preview-data
   - rerender video output

+- If the session config changes reveal params:
+  - regenerate preprocessor frames for all chunks
+  - regenerate preview-data
+  - rerender video output

-- If assets change:
+- If a scene illustration is regenerated:
-  - regenerate asset manifest
+  - regenerate preprocessor frames for that chunk
   - regenerate review board
-  - regenerate preview-data files if asset references changed
-  - rerender video if the render depends on those assets
+  - rerender video output

 Do not assume one rebuilt layer updates the rest.